 There’s also one crucial element that we haven’t talked about yet.
 Virtual Reality (VR) and Augmented Reality (AM) as agents of change.
 Factories and traditional, service-based companies can significantly benefit from the implementation of the newest tech.
 Smoother work on an assembly line, better user experience, advanced systems?
 Look no further, there are means to an end.
 Knights of Unity got you covered, with advanced knowledge of Unity, fuelling most of today’s industrial and ‘civil’ commercial projects.
 If you don’t believe in technology often associated with video games, check this Forbes’s article on a spectacular IKEA’s digital transformation.
 It clearly shows how companies can benefit from advanced technology – both in image and revenue.

 But that’s not all.
 Software is a synonym of a digital transformation, you need it to breathe.
 It’s at the very core of change, not only powering up communications but also improving production methods.
-Software development’s impact on digital transformation is invaluable, so it’s worth knowing how to choose the right software development partner.
+Software product development’s impact on digital transformation is invaluable, so it’s worth knowing how to choose the right software development partner.

 If you want to know more, read this Capgemini Research Institute’s report on understanding digital mastery.
 It will give you perspective, expanding on topics underlined in this article.